Matthew Lewis is clearly angry at Air Canada. As a flight expert, I have some advice

 Nowhere is this more apparent than at Air Canada.
 The Canadian national carrier employs some superb aviation professionals, but regrettably this month I have suffered aboard no fewer than four AC flights.
 All of them departed late, and both of the flights to Toronto (from Quebec City and Winnipeg) spent an additional half-hour on the ground at Canada’s biggest airport awaiting a gate.

-Each aircraft was well-maintained but showing clear signs of age.
+Each aircraft was well-maintained (if only the same applied to me) but showing clear signs of age.
 And the inflight service was as absent as any communication about the reason (for example) why I was still in Chicago even though my ticket said I should be in Montreal.

 Indeed, I have already made a couple of podcasts for The Independent this month lamenting my unexpected arrival in Quebec’s largest city in the early hours, and, while awaiting a delayed take-off from Toronto, comparing Air Canada unfavourably with UK-based budget airlines easyJet and Jet2.